dev-lucid/container/ServiceLocator.md

 In this case, we did NOT configure any constructors, so the parameter will be treated a class to be instantiated.
 The execute function does so.
 During this process, the function will:

-* * Use reflection to discover that the __construct method if the class has a parameter named $config that must implement \Container\ContainerInterface.
+* * Use reflection to discover that the __construct method if the class has a parameter named $config that must implement \Lucid\Container\ContainerInterface.
 * * The container looks for an index named 'config', verifies that it suppors the necessary interface
 * * Calls the constructor and passes the correct index in the container for that parameter